 Apple aims for the business market

-The BusinessWeek article was all about Apple’s plan to unseat IBM.
-It came at an interesting period in Apple history.
-In August 1981, IBM launched the IBM Personal Computer.
-It quickly gained ground on Apple, due to IBM’s reputation as a business computer giant.
+The BusinessWeek article was all about Apple’s plan to unseat IBM, and it came during an interesting period in Apple’s history.
+In August 1981, the IBM Personal Computer arrived on the scene.
+It quickly gained ground on Apple’s machines, due to IBM’s reputation as a business computer giant.

-By late 1984, however, Mac sales started to stall.
+By the end of the year, however, Mac sales started to stall.
 Inside Apple, the decision was made to focus more on business customers.
 (Apple previously tried — and failed — to crack the biz market with the Apple III.)

 To do this, Apple CEO John Sculley dreamed up the “Test Drive a Macintosh” campaign.
 The goal?
 Encourage average customers to give Apple’s revolutionary new computer a chance.